yanivvak/azure-openai-workshop/README.md

 pip install -r requirements.txt
 ```
 3. Update credentials

-You can setup .env file where you store key information for Azure services[.env.sample](./.env.sample) file for example.
+> You can setup .env file where you store key information for Azure services, check [.env.sample](./.env.sample) for example.
-1. Update the file with your credentials
+   - Update the file with your credentials
-2. Save it as .env
+   - Save it as .env